Updated: Oct 23, 2020

 Once back at the studio, I decided to immediately set about documenting this amazing macrocosm in a series of studies.
 From the photos, I vector scanned, to simplify and bring out the textures, and using the Axidraw A3/V3 I completed a series of plots, stippling the detail of the textures I had found.
 To keep the detail elegant, I chose to use a Uni Pin 0.03 pen, giving an ultra fine tip and really bringing out the detail of the forms.

 At this point I have produced three different pieces, which I have kept as original, one-off artworks.
 I'm really pleased that 'A Walk In The Woods', (the A3 piece I am holding above) has sold to a really lovely home, where I hope it will be happy!
+Keep an eye out in the Studies & Experiments area of my online store for more being added.

 I think I will continue to create more in this series, from the assets captured during the walk.
 I really love the way that the prints have created a very abstract representation of the Forms.
 The two pieces created from puffball mushrooms remind me of particle clouds or something celestial.
 I'd be interested to further explore this, producing a purely digital particle cloud in After Effects and manipulating into an animation.
 Thats for another day though, and a different cup of coffee...